 On December 13th we celebrate Lucia (St. Lucy’s Day).
 While the St. Lucy celebration is not as big as it is in Sweden, you will still see a lot of young girls walking in procession, dressed up in white gowns, carrying candles in their hands.
 The girl walking at the front of the procession has a wreath on her head with four candles.
 Historically, this day marked the Winter Solstice, though after the introduction of the Gregorian calendar this does not hold true anymore.

-When I was a kid, I had a pony, and each year at Christmas time, the riding school arranged a St. Lucy procession.
+When I was a kid, I had a pony, and each year at Christmas time, the local riding school arranged a St. Lucy procession.
 Ponies, candles and fluttering gowns…not the most thought-through idea, but it was a lot of fun.

 Julefrokost